wisniax/ha-bambulab/README.md

 # Bambu Lab

 A Home Assistant Integration for Bambu Lab printers.
+Modified to include User name and some other extra metadata.

 Join us on [Discord](https://discord.gg/rsUHAW3DKz)